razi-rais/microservices/workshop/readme.md

 .......(Output truncated for brevity)
 ```

 Also, its important to highlight the ```strategy``` section in the deployment file.
 Basically the ```rollingUpdate``` is a type of update stragey which specify ```maxUnavailable``` and ```maxSurge``` to control the rolling update process.
 The  ```maxUnavailable``` specifies the maximum number of Pods that can be unavailable during the update process and it is set to ```1``` meaning only single pod can be down at any point in time during the update process.
 Also, ```maxSurge``` specifies the maximum number of Pods that can be created over the desired number of Pods and currently it is set to ```1``` which means only one Pod will be added at a time.
 In a nutshell with this definition we always have at least one pod running making sure in comming traffic don't get disrupted.

- .
-You can learn more about other stragies [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy)
+You can learn more about various options available for the strategy [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy)

 Its time to go head and perfrom the rolling update!